+e.
+Temporary pipe slope drains must handle the peak 10-minute velocity of flow from a Type 1A, 10-year, 24-hour frequency storm for the developed condition.
 Alternatively, the 10-year, one-hour flow rate predicted by an approved continuous runoff model, increased by a factor of 1.6, may be used.
-The hydrologic analysis shall must use the existing land cover condition for predicting flow rates from tributary areas outside the project limits.
-For tributary areas on the project site, the analysis shall must use the temporary or permanent project land cover condition, whichever will produce the highest flow rates.
-If using the Western Washington Hydrology Model to predict flows, bare soil areas should shall be modeled as "landscaped area." - e.f.
-Place Eexcavated material shall be placed on the uphill side of trenches, consistent with safety and space considerations. - f.g.
-Place Ccheck dams shall be placed at regular intervals within constructed channels that are cut down a slope. - 7.
-Protect Drain Inlets. - a.
-Protect Sstorm drain inlets made operable during construction shall be protected so that stormwater runoff does not enter the conveyance system without first being filtered or treated to remove sediment. - b.
-Clean or remove and replace linlet protection devices shall be cleaned or removed and replaced when sediment has filled one-third of the available storage (unless a different standard is specified by the product manufacturer). - 8.
-Stabilize Channels and Outlets. - a.
-Design, construct, and stabilized Agll temporary on-site conveyance channels shall be designed, constructed, and stabilized to prevent erosion from the following expected peak flows.
-Channels shall-must handle the expected-indicated peak 10-minute flow velocity from a Type 1A, 10-year, 24-hour frequency storm for the developed condition.
+The hydrologic analysis must use the existing land cover condition for predicting flow rates from tributary areas outside the project limits.
+For tributary areas on the project site, the analysis must use the temporary or permanent project land cover condition, whichever will produce the highest flow rates.
+If using the Western Washington Hydrology Model to predict flows, bare soil areas shall be modeled as "landscaped area."

+f.
+Place excavated material on the uphill side of trenches, consistent with safety and space considerations.

+g.
+Place check dams at regular intervals within constructed channels that are cut down a slope.

+7. Protect Drain Inlets.

+a.
+Protect storm drain inlets made operable during construction so that stormwater runoff does not enter the conveyance system without first being filtered or treated to remove sediment.

+b.
+Clean or remove and replace inlet protection devices when sediment has filled one-third of the available storage (unless a different standard is specified by the product manufacturer).

+8. Stabilize Channels and Outlets.

+a.
+Design, construct, and stabilize all on-site conveyance channels to prevent erosion from the following expected peak flows.
+Channels must handle the indicated peak 10-minute flow velocity from a Type 1A, 10-year, 24-hour frequency storm for the developed condition.
 Alternatively, the 10-year, one-hour flow rate predicted by an approved continuous runoff model, increased by a factor of 1.6, may be used.
-The hydrologic analysis shall-must use the existing land cover condition for predicting flow rates from tributary areas outside the project limits.
+The hydrologic analysis must use the existing land cover condition for predicting flow rates from tributary areas outside the project limits.
 For tributary areas on the project site, the analysis shall use the temporary or permanent project land cover condition, whichever will produce the highest flow rates.
 If using the Western Washington Hydrology Model to predict flows, bare soil areas should be modeled as "landscaped area."